Conquest of Sunda Kelapa: Conquest

 In 1527, after consolidating Banten and launching his attack from there, Fatahillah attacked Sunda Kelapa.
 In this attack, he had 1,452 men added, along with some volunteers from Banten.
 The Sundanese king stationed most of his forces in his palace, and a small part of them were sent to defend Sunda Kelapa.
 The Demak fleet and army besieged it from land and water.
 Fatahillah was able to push back the Sundanese troops, and Sunda Kelapa was conquered on June 22.
 Fatahillah renamed the city Jakarta.

-By this time, the Portuguese had sent a fleet of five or six ships led by Francisco de Sa and Duarte Coelho.
-They were unaware of the situation happening in Sunda Kelapa.
-However, the fleet was hit by a storm that separated them, and Coelho arrived with his three ships at Sunda.
-One of the ships ran ashore, and its entire crew was attacked and killed, 30 of them once they landed.
-Coelho awaited the arrival of Francisco's troops.
-They held a meeting and decided that they weren't strong enough to attack, so they sailed back to Malacca, destroying the Sundaese king's hopes.

 Aftermath

-Following his victory, Trenggana named Fatahilla the viceroy of Sultan at Banten.
+Following his victory, Trenggana named Fatahilla the viceroy of the Sultan at Banten.
 The situation between Banten and Sunda remained quiet for some time.
 Later, one of the nobles in Pakuan Pajajaran opened one of the gates for Banten troops at night, and the city was captured.
 Surawiesa escaped to the southern mountains, leaving his kingdom for Fatahillah.

+Later, on 29 July 1527, the Portuguese sent an expedition of 300 men and five or six ships led by Francisco de Sa and Duarte Coelho to build a fort in Sunda.
+However, the fleet was hit by a storm that separated them, and Coelho arrived with his three ships at Sunda.
+One of the ships ran ashore, and its entire crew was attacked and killed, 30 of them once they landed.
+Coelho awaited the arrival of Francisco's troops.
+They held a meeting and decided that they weren't strong enough to attack, so they sailed back to Malacca, destroying the Sundanese king's hopes.

-The Portuguese decided to put their treaty on hold and five years later after the fall of Sunda Kelapa, were openly trading with rulers of Banten.
+The Portuguese decided to put their treaty on hold and five years later, after the fall of Sunda Kelapa, were openly trading with rulers of Banten.